-You may upload all types of RECords - video, audio, text, pictures - provided they belong to you, are 100% original and they do not contain anyone else's work that you don't have the right to authorize hitRECord.org to use pursuant to the Terms Of Service
+You may upload all types of RECords - video, audio, text, images - provided that you are the copyright owner of the contributed RECords and they are 100% original to you, and don’t include anyone else's works that you do not have permission to use or the right to authorize hitRECord.org to use pursuant to the Terms Of Service

 hitRECord.org Terms of Service